r-a-y/bp-reply-by-email/readme.md

 * If you're replying to items via email, make sure that you're replying from the email address you registered with on WordPress.
 Why?
 Because RBE checks your email address to see if you're a valid user.
 * Check the debug log (wp-content/bp-rbe-debug.txt) if you run into errors and post issues about them.
+* If you're upgrading from an older release, you must deactivate the plugin and reactivate it again.
 * To stop inbox checks, right now, you'll have to deactivate the plugin.
 Still working on making this better.

 ---